top of page

 February 5th - History Expedition Team

-April 2nd - Alfred Corral - Standing Guard and Japanese in Placer County
+April 2nd - Alfred Corral - Standing Guard and the Japanese experience in Placer County

 June 4th - Hawver Cave presentation